University City, San Diego: History

 The area was previously inhabited by the Kumeyaay, where a trade route connecting the villages of Jamo (Pacific Beach), Onap (Rose Canyon), and Ystagua (Sorrento Valley) once existed through what is now Gilman Dr. The route was then adopted into the El Camino Real under the Spanish.

 Prior to the establishment of UCSD, the area was largely referred to as Selwyn from the late 1800s.

 Camp Calvin B. Matthews was built in 1917 upon US entry in WWI, which was largely used as a rifle range base.
 The base closed in 1964 to make way for UC San Diego.

 University City was a master planned community of 2500 acres acquired in 1959 from Sawday-Sexton.
 Originally University City was supposed to serve as a residential haven for the University of California, San Diego employees and students, where both college presidents and janitors would be able to live in the same community.

 On March 10, 1989, a pipe bomb attached to the minivan of a woman exploded while she was driving near the University Towne Center mall.
 She was the wife of Will C. Rogers III, the captain of the who gave the order to shoot down Iran Air Flight 655.
 She escaped the blast.
 Initially, it was suspected to be a terrorist retaliation for the downing of the airliner, but the investigation shifted away from this hypothesis.
 At this time, the bombing is still unsolved.

 The San Diego California Temple of the Church of Jesus Christ of Latter-day Saints was completed in 1993.
 It is the 45th operating temple of the LDS Church in the world.

-On August 1, 2003, arson by the Earth Liberation Front, an eco-terrorism group, destroyed a housing complex under construction at the east side of UTC.
+On August 1, 2003, arson by the Earth Liberation Front, an eco-terrorism group, destroyed a housing complex under construction at the east side of UC.
 It destroyed a 50 million dollar housing sprawl project Many residents awoke to find popcorn-shaped ashes littering their backyards and streets.

-On December 8, 2008 at approximately 11 AM (PST) a military F/A-18 bound for the nearby military base crashed into several homes destroying them on the southeast corner of Cather Avenue and Huggins Street.
+On December 08, 2008 at approximately 11:00 AM (PST) a USMC military jet F/A-18 bound for MCAS Miramar nearby military base crashed into several homes destroying them on the southeast corner of Cather Avenue and Huggins Street.
 The pilot ejected and was not injured.
 There were four civilians killed on the ground by the impact and fire that followed.

 In November 21, 2021, the San Diego Trolley Blue Line opened for service upon the completion of the Mid-Coast Corridor Transit Project, which serves the University City area at UTC Transit Center, Executive Drive station, and UC San Diego Health La Jolla station.

 On February 17, 2024, "El Chato" of the Tijuana Cartel was killed on the driveway to the parking garage of the Palisades on Nobel Drive after he and an unidentified man were shot in a targeted shooting.